-The IASB has issued a new IFRS, IFRS 16, Leases, and a number of amendments to IFRSs that are first effective for the current accounting period of the Group.

-Except for IFRS 16, Leases, none of the developments have had a material effect on how the Group's results and financial position for the current or prior periods have been prepared or presented.
-The Group has not applied any new standard or interpretation that is not yet effective for the current accounting period.
+The IASB has issued certain amendments to IFRSs that are first effective or available for early adoption for the current accounting period of the Group.
+None of these amendments have had a material effect on how the Group's results and financial position for the current period have been prepared or presented.
+The Group has not yet applied any new standard or interpretation that is not yet effective for the current accounting period.